ROCK CLIMBING INSTRUCTION MANUAL

 - If you can reach the anchor safely, insert a quickdraw

-- Tie yourself in again using Follow through figure
+- Tie yourself back in again using Follow through figure

 of 8 with emergency knot.